baileymh/pf1e-content/README.md

 - 3,501 feats sourced directly from Archives of Nethys

-- 1,913 traits (3.5 material traits are still missing and being added to a separate 3.5 compendium)
+- 2,034 traits sourced directly from Archives of Nethys

 - 144 buffs and variants